maskaravivek/maskaravivek/content/post/YOLOV1.md

 draft: false
 ---

-# Implementing YOLOV1 from Scratch using Keras Tensorflow

 In this notebook I am going to implement YOLOV1 as described in the paper [You Only Look Once](https://arxiv.org/abs/1506.02640).
 The goal is to replicate the model as described in the paper and in the process, understand the nuances of using Keras on a complex problem.